 you're NOT eligible for Social Security benefits because you haven't worked in the US at all or only a few years.

-you or your spouse currently work for a company that provides you with health insurance, or you or your spouse work in a country with a national health system.
-In this case you MAY qualify for a Special Enrollment Period to enroll in Part B without penalty.
+you or your spouse currently work for a US company that provides you with health insurance, you MAY qualify for a Special Enrollment Period to enroll in Part B without penalty.
 This SEP begins at any time while you (or your spouse) are still working and for up to eight months after you lose your health coverage or stop working.

 you volunteer internationally for at least 12 months for a tax-exempt non-profit organization (such as the Peace Corps) and have health insurance during that time.
 You will have a six-month Special Enrollment Period to enroll in Medicare without gaps or penalties.
 This SEP begins once your volunteer work stops or your health insurance outside of the US ends, whichever is earlier.

 If any of the above situations applies to you, you're eligible to enroll in Part B the month you return to the US to establish your new residence there and you can probably avoid a late enrollment penalty if you enroll in Part B within three months of when you first return to the US.

 For more information see the Medicare website .